Dodgers hold off Mets 3-2 to extend win streak to eight

 Mets starter Carlos Carrasco (0-2) gave up three runs on five hits over five innings with one walk and six strikeouts.
 It was a vast improvement on his start against the Dodgers on Sunday night when he gave up six runs and three home runs in just two innings of work.

+“Before this start I worked so hard on my mechanics,” Carrasco said.
+“My arm pretty much in the last one was short glove side.
+It was a big difference today.
+My changeup was really good.”

-The Dodgers also have won 12 of their last 13 as they try to keep pace with the first-place Giants.
+The Dodgers also have won 12 of their last 13 to move 1 1/2 games behind the first-place Giants, the first time they have been inside of two games back since July 20.

 TRAINER’S ROOM